AymanM7/CNN-Audio-Project/README.md

 This command packages the trained model, configures the FastAPI inference endpoint, and deploys it to Modal’s cloud environment.
 The endpoint is then accessible via a unique URL.

 2.)
-Run the Model Locally on Modal : modal run main.py
+Run the Model Locally on Modal : modal run main.py (run this command in your terminal)

 This allows testing the deployed inference pipeline directly from your development environment without fully publishing it as web app.